khast3x/Redcloud/README.md

 Use the web UI to monitor, manage, and **interact with each container**.
 Use the snappy web terminal just as you would with yours.
 Create volumes, networks and port forwards using Portainer's simple UI.

-Use all your favorite tools and technics with the power of data-center-grade internet :rocket::moon:
+Use all your favorite tools and technics with the power of data-center-grade internet :rocket:

 ___